Intelligence testing, or a cognitive assessment, offers valuable insight into an individual’s abilities and potential

 Dr. Ralph takes great care to provide a comfortable and positive experience for your child.
-By paying attention to all the factors that can affect performance, we can get the most accurate picture of your child’s intellectual potential.
+By paying attention to all the factors that can affect performance, we can get the most accurate picture of your child’s cognitive abilities.

 Photo by Jerry Wang on Unsplash